etherealvisage/cpsc301/docs/use_cases.md

 * Preconditions: U is logged into the system and is viewing an existing discussion D
 * Postconditions: New post P will be visible to all other users of S
 * Main success scenario:
-    1. U selects the "Reply" function adjacent in D.
+    1. U selects the "Reply" function in existing D.
     2. S serves U a page with controls permitting entry of a post body and list of tags.
     3. U enters the post body and at least one tag.
     4. U submits the completed form.